 The best risotto recipe for winter

-The bitterness of the radicchio and red wine is perfectly balanced with the creamy risotto rice. – Buon appetito!
+The bitterness of the radicchio and red wine is perfectly balanced with the creamy risotto rice – Buon appetito!

-Learn more about our Italian chef Livia and her work with Flavours.
+Click here to watch a video about our Italian chef Livia and her work with Flavours.

 RISOTTO CON RADICCHIO E VINO ROSSO